 In Latin American countries, the fat on the steak is cooked and eaten with the rest of the meat.
 In the United States, some butchers will remove the fat.
 From our experience, Picanha is best served with the fat cap included to retain the most flavor and marbling when cooked on the grill.
-You could also learn how to use a smoker box (and how to insulate it) to make your grilling experience better.

 6. What is The Best Way to Cook Picanha?

 Most people will agree that the best way to cook picanha is by searing it on the grill.

 A Brazilian grill recipe will sometimes recommend using a skewer to ensure that you don’t overcook it.